 We recently came across some of Kelly Bjork's work on It's Nice That, and were intrigued by her wonderful line work and her use of vibrant colors.
-We recently got a chance to hear a little bit about Kelly, her work, and what's next for her, check out the interview below!
+Below is a short interview to give some context on Kelly, her work, and what's next for her.

 Where are you from and what got you into making art?